alozano-77/AWS-SAA-C02-Course/README.md

 - Storage
 - Networking

+Extra cost for any commercial software the instance deploys with.

 #### 1.2.5.2.
 Running State

 Charged for all four categories.

 - Running on a physical host using CPU.
 - Using memory even with no processing.
-- OS is stored on disk allocated
+- OS and its data are stored on disk, which is allocated to you.
 - Networking is always ready to transfer information.

 #### 1.2.5.3.
 Stopped State